jsmorph/wasmi/example/README.md

 This code halts WASM execution when a host function is called.
 At that point, the host Rust program can compute what was requested outside of any WASM execution.
 Then the WASM execution can resume (in a sense; see below for discussion) with transparent access to that computed value as the result of the previously requested call.
 This process repeats until the WASM terminates normally.

 The WASM itself has no knowledge of this special processing.
-It's just normal code that calls a host function an when it feels like it an arbitrary number of times.
+It's just normal code that calls a host function if and when it feels like it an arbitrary number of times.

 The point is automatic and transparent interleaving of pure WASM computations and arbitrary non-WASM (host) computations.
 The pure WASM does no I/O and is otherwise fully deterministic (and even ZK-able).
 The non-WASM computations could (say) make calls to external services, which hopefully sign their `<request,response>` results.
 The host can verify the signatures before resuming WASM execution.
 The final result can include a trace that shows the incremental WASM results, interleaved host computations, and the final result.